metroxylon/kho-bwa-core-voc/README.md

     heatmap_dendrogram simulate --help

-## Mini tutorial to reproduce the plots in the paper
+## Mini tutorial for reproducing the plots in the paper
 1. Have Python and pip installed.
-2. Download the ‘kho-bwa-lexicostat’ folder from Github.
-3. Unzip
+2. Download the ‘subgrouping-kho-bwa’ directory from Github by clicking on the green button `Clone or download' (or clone the directory)
-4. Open a terminal/shell and change to the folder (e.g. `cd Downloads/kho-bwa-lexicostat`)
+3. Open a terminal/shell and navigate to the folder (e.g. `cd Downloads/subgrouping-kho-bwa-master`)
-5. Install the module by typing: `pip install --editable .`
+4. Install the module by typing: `pip3 install --editable .`
-6. Make plots: `heatmap_dendrogram plot` (in the folder ‘plots’)
+5. Make plots: `heatmap_dendrogram plot` (in the folder [plots][])
-7. Simulate disturbed data: `heatmap_dendrogram simulate` (in the folder ‘simulations’)
+6. Simulate disturbed data: `heatmap_dendrogram simulate` (in the folder [simulations][])